jfcere/ngx-markdown/README.md

 </markdown>
 ```

-Optionaly, to automatically present some lines as output without providing the line numbers, you can prefix those lines with any string and specify the prefix using the `filterOutput` input property.
+Optionally, to automatically present some lines as output without providing the line numbers, you can prefix those lines with any string and specify the prefix using the `filterOutput` input property.
 For example, `[filterOutput]="'(out)'"` will treat lines beginning with `(out)` as output and remove the prefix.

 ```html
 <markdown